fbielejec/nagger/README.md

 # nagger

-A tool to remind lazy engineers to review pull requests of their peers.

 ![alt text](https://github.com/fbielejec/nagger/blob/master/screenshot.png?raw=true)

+A github crawler and slack bot that reminds lazy engineers to review pull requests of their peers.

 # run it